sjsmiths/DLMCSA01-Algorithmics_DEV/README.md

 E.g. make available a JS module whose classes can be re-used by subsequent scripts, even in a later chapter.
 The best example for this is probably the set of datastructures' functions.

 The scripts here may suffer of one problem, as opposed to pseudocode: some syntactic or software-management issues may appear (e.g. the import of libraries).
 It is hoped that the conciseness of JavaScript makes this nuisance rather small.

+System requirements: These scripts have been tested with NodeJS 12.

 Authors: Séraphin Désiré Eyono Obono, adaptations of Paul Libbrecht
 License: These scripts are covered by the IUBH script development mandate.